ahmadrosid/hl/crates/test-server/README.md

 ## Test Server

-This is test server for development, the server will be use to debug html render so every time we generate html highlight we do not need to reload page.
+We use this server to debug HTML rendering so every time we generate a html highlight we won't have to reload the page.

 Start server:
 ```bash